Games & Quizzes

 /spriNG/

 season after winter and before summer, in which vegetation begins to appear, in northern hemisphere from March to May.
-Places where water flows from beneath the ground. move or jump suddenly or rapidly upwards or forwards.
+The times when plants start growing after winter.
+To lessen the impact of something under pressure.

 /ˈtrāniNG/